What Is The Best Airpoints Credit Card?

 As for which card is best at this level, it’s a super easy choice: the American Express Airpoints card.

-The American Express Airpoints card is currently the only free Airpoints credit card on the market (no annual fee).
+The American Express Airpoints card is currently the only Airpoints credit card on the market with no annual fee.
 It seems kind of odd that Amex has the cheapest card available, you would probably suspect it would be Kiwibank, but it’s not the case.

 The American Express Airpoints card also has a better earn rate than any other entry-level card: 1 Airpoints dollar (AD) for every $100 NZD you spend.
 So it’s the cheapest card and it earns you the most Airpoints.
 Easy choice.